offsecph/CREAMpi/README.md

 cd /opt/scripts/hardware/LCD-kali-show && ./LCD-hdmi
 ```

-Stateful firewall is configured.
+Stateful firewall is on after executing post install configuration fixes.
 To access ssh port, knock on the sequence:

 ```sh
 knock <IP_of_CREAMpi> 69 69 69 -d 500